gabimanea/php-mvc-framework/README.md

 # php-mvc-framework

-Building an framework with PHP.
+Building a framework with PHP.

 Documentation still in progress...